morganmayday/tayen-core/archetypes/maven/sharp.md

 > fluff text here

 The sharp's key ability is Knowledge.
-Their primary skills are Innovate and Be Precise, and they are trained in Recall Arcane Lore and Research.
+Their primary skills are [innovate??] and Be Precise, and they are trained in Recall Arcane Lore and Research.

 | Level | Abilities |
 | ----- | --------- |